How to Upgrade an ERC-721 Token with OpenZeppelin UUPS Proxies and Hardhat (Part 3)

 modifier ensures this function can only be called once, helping protect against accidental or malicious re-initialization.

-⚠️ Complete as we continue from this example.
+⚠️ Complete tutorial part 1 as we continue from this example.
 Part 2 is optional.

 Basic understanding of smart contracts.